 Also in October 2014, Durbin said that Voter ID laws “significantly suppress and discourage” many people—especially “elderly, disabled, minority, young, rural, and low income” Americans—“from exercising their constitutionally protected right to vote.”
 Moreover, he claimed that such laws are unnecessary because “voter impersonation fraud is virtually non-existent.”

-On February 26, 2015, Durbin praised the “courage” that President Obama had recently demonstrated by issuing executive orders to prevent the deportation of millions of illegal immigrants.
+On February 26, 2015, Durbin praised the “courage” that President Obama had recently demonstrated by issuing executive orders (DACA and DAPA) to prevent the deportation of millions of illegal immigrants.
 The senator likened Obama’s bravery to that which had once enabled Abraham Lincoln to issue the Emancipation Proclamation as means of rectifying a “fatally flawed” U.S. Constitution.
 Durbin went on to criticize Republicans for obstinately standing in the way of racial progress.
 To view the senator’s extended remarks, click here.

 In May 2015 Durbin was one of 14 Democratic senators who wrote a letter to President Obama urging him to “dramatically increase”—to at least 65,000—the number of refugees from war-torn Syria who would be resettled into American cities and towns.
 Additional signatories included Sherrod Brown, Chris Coons, Dianne Feinstein, Al Franken, Mazie Hirono, Tim Kaine, Amy Klobuchar, Patrick Leahy, Ed Markey, Robert Menendez, Patty Murray, Jeanne Shaheen, and Sheldon Whitehouse.